Blake-Madden/Wisteria-Dataviz/ImportingData.md

 ```

 Missing data in a date column are imported as `wxInvalidDateTime`, so `wxDateTime::IsValid()` should be called when
 working with imported values.
-Also, any parsing errors (from malformed input) while imporing dates are logged
+Also, any parsing errors (from malformed input) while importing dates are logged
 (via `wxLogWarning()`).

 Recoding Data